Tampa Taxotere Lawyer

 Many women facing the diagnosis of breast cancer were denied the opportunity to choose their treatment course with the full knowledge of the possible side effect of permanent hair loss.
 This is the crux of this emerging litigation.
 If oncologists and patients had received warnings about the potential for permanent hair loss, then Taxotere may not have been the chemotherapy chosen for the treatment of their particular breast cancer.
 Many women who have survived breast cancer but are marked by permanent hair loss have joined a group called "Taxotears."
 You can read about the women survivors at aheadofourtime.org.

 The litigation involving Taxotere is an emerging litigation in Florida and throughout the United States.
 There has not been a recall of the drug, and only a few lawsuits have been filed.
 However, even though this is a new litigation, product liability statutes of limitation still apply.
-If you or a loved one have experienced permanent hair loss after being treated with Taxotere for breast cancer you should consult an attorney.
+If you or a loved one have experienced permanent hair loss after being treated with Taxotere for breast cancer you should consult a Tampa taxotere lawyer.
 It is possible that thousands of women have been negatively impacted after being treated with Taxotere.

 Consumer Information About Taxotere